Monument Valley Navajo Tribal Park

 Getting There

-The nearest large town is Flagstaff, about 3.5 hours south on US-160 via US-89.
-Page, Arizona (home of Antelope Canyon and Horseshoe Bend) is about 75 miles south on US-160 and makes a natural pairing if you are making a loop through the Southwest.
+The nearest large town is Flagstaff, about 3.5 hours south.
+Page, Arizona (Antelope Canyon and Horseshoe Bend) is about 75 miles south and a natural pairing for a Southwest loop.
+There is no public transport to Monument Valley; a rental car is necessary.